The French Connection (1971) Directed by William Friedkin. Gene Hackman, Roy Scheider, Fernando Rey (104 min) Rated R

 I watched many, many films in preparation for the North Carolina Museum of Art Car Crazy series.
-For a partial rundown, you can check out the NCMA blog, Untitled, where I posted a selection of “also-ran” trailers in The Cars That Got Away Briefly, there are so many similarly themed films that I felt I could only choose one in certain categories, one race track film, one 70s, “the journey is more important than the destination film.”
+There are so many similarly themed films that I felt I could only choose one in certain categories, one racetrack film, one 70s, “the journey is more important than the destination film.”
 I didn’t want the series to be about car crashes, or death by automobile, and seeing crime chase scenes week after week would get monotonous, at least for me.
-I hope you enjoy the films I chose, and that you will go to your local rental outlet, library or Netflix to expand the variety of the series offerings.
+I hope you enjoy the films I chose, and that you will go to your local library or streamer to expand the series offerings.

 His first film was a documentary about a death row inmate, The People vs. Paul Crump, which, according to Friedkin, himself, resulted in Crump’s sentence being commuted to life.
 Good Times, his first fiction feature, was a rip off of A Hard Day’s Night starring Sonny and Cher.
 Then, he made The Birthday Party, from a play by Harold Pinter, and The Boys in the Band, one of the first gay themed films.
 He worried they were seen as too “arty,” and that he would be unemployable.